andrew/ultimate-awesome/README.md

 - [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
 Commented, connected, by everyone and for everyone !.
 - [fucking-awesome-sysadmin](https://github.com/Correia-jpv/fucking-awesome-sysadmin) - A curated list of amazingly awesome open source sysadmin resources.
 With up-to-date repository stars⭐ and forks🍴.
 - [awesome-edge-intelligence-collections](https://github.com/fangvv/awesome-edge-intelligence-collections) - About DNN compression and acceleration on Edge Devices.
-- [awesome-jupyter-resources](https://github.com/HanXinzi-AI/awesome-jupyter-resources) - A collection of awesome Jupyter Notebook, Hub and Lab projects (extensions, kernels, tools). 热门实用的Jupyter Notebook、Hub和Lab项目（扩展、内核、工具等）集合.
+- [awesome-gno](https://github.com/gnolang/awesome-gno) - Curated list of great GNO resources by the community.
 - [awesome-TCGA](https://github.com/IARCbioinfo/awesome-TCGA) - Curated list of TCGA resources.
 - [awesome-natural-approach](https://github.com/IvanovCosmin/awesome-natural-approach) - An repository with language learning (natural approach, comprehensible input and Teaching Proficiency through Reading and Storytelling) resources.
 - [awesome-ctf-challenge-design](https://github.com/kareniel/awesome-ctf-challenge-design) - 🕶 Design fun and insightful CTF challenges.